Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Conclusions

-To demonstrate the robustness and order of convergence for the proposed approach, the Allen-Cahn equation was selected for second benchmark case.
-The analytical solution of the non-linear, implicit macroscopic field relation, was embedded into the explicit, local evaluation of the LBM collision operator.
-The resulting numerical method was evaluated on three different test problems.
+To demonstrate the order of convergence of the proposed approach, two distinct equations, involving a linear source term, and a third-order one (as in the Allen-Cahn equation) were investigated.
+In the case of the linear source term, analytical solutions for both \ac{ADRE} and \ac{DBE} were obtained, allowing for the study of the dependence of the error of the \ac{LBM} on both spatial and temporal resolution.
+This dependence was visualized as isolines, forming an error landscape.
+Different competing sources of error were discussed, as was the dependence of the convergence graph on choice of scaling and initial parameters.
+Moreover, by investigating the isolines of error one can find the point which minimizes the computational effort for a given accuracy.
+In the second benchmark, the relation between the macroscopic field and the shifted one was non-linear and implicit.
+The analytical solution was derived and embedded into the explicit, local evaluation of the \ac{LBM} collision operator.
+The resulting numerical scheme was evaluated on three different test problems.
 Firstly, the domain was initialised with a uniform initial distribution to verify the accuracy of the time integration of the source term independently.
 The uniform initial distribution removed the spatial derivatives from the governing equation and allowed an analytical solution to be derived.
 In this scenario, the proposed scheme recovered the expected second-order global, and third-order local-in-time convergence.
-Secondly, the diffusion term was included in the assessment along with a periodic initial condition based on the exponential function.
-The result of a two-dimensional LBM simulation was compared to a forth-order Finite Element Method solution, as an analytical solution for such case is no longer obtainable.
-Finally, an external velocity field was added to drive the phase field to introduce advective effects and mesh-convergence was investigated for different scales of the source term (Damk{\"o}hler number).
-For both low and high Damk{\"o}hler numbers the expected, second-order of convergence was recovered indicating a consistent derivation and implementation of the proposed method.
-The TRT collision operator was required to eliminate the influence of numerical artefacts in the results.
+Next, the diffusion term was included in the assessment along with a periodic initial condition based on the exponential function.
+The result of a two-dimensional \ac{LBM} simulation was compared to a fourth-order \ac{FEM} solution, as an analytical solution for such case was no longer obtainable.
+Finally, to introduce advective effects an external velocity field was added to drive the phase field and a self-convergence study has been performed.
+The \ac{TRT} collision operator was required to reduce the influence of numerical artefacts in the results.

+All of the examples confirmed the consistency of the proposed approach and have shown the expected order of convergence.
+Observe, that the same implementation of the \ac{LBM} scheme exhibits different order of convergence depending on the ratio of temporal and spatial refinements.
+For example, the formally second-order \ac{LBM} scheme displays a first-order convergence with respect to time if the analysed with diffusive scaling (see \cref{fig:Convergence_study_2D}).
+Interestingly, in the case of this scaling, both the proper and naive (assuming $\phi=\tilde\phi$) discretizations will exhibit the same {\it slope} of convergence (see \cref{fig:error_landscape,fig:Convergence_study_2D}), but the second-order scheme will result in the lower overall level of error.
+It is thus concluded that great care should be taken when verifying the order of the \ac{LBM} scheme with tests of convergence.